In 2019, don’t sleep on your sexual health.

 FLEX launched a few years ago with a menstrual disc — a new take on collecting menses — that allowed you to have penetrative sex with it still in!
 But that’s not all.
 The FLEX disc reduces cramps in up to 60% of users and reduces dryness and irritation in up to 80% of users.
 FLEX recently launched an innovative cup that features the patented ReleaseRing™ for easy removal, an adjustable stem for added comfort, and medical grade silicone that molds to your shape for ultimate leak prevention.
 Both the disc and cup offer 12-hour protection.
 The disc, you throw away.
 The cup, you reuse.
 Your product preference is up to you!

 Studies suggest we fear an unknown outcome more than we do a known bad one.
 So we get it; maybe you’re nervous to make the switch.
 FLEX offers a Starter Kit with a two-month supply so you can see if it’s a good fit for you!
 New experiences can be scary, but we encourage you to stay curious, be brave, and explore new possibilities!
 As the cliché but timeless expression goes, you never know until you try.

 sorry, I had to

 Header image edited by Marcy Gooberman

-Just so ya know, if you buy something through one of our links, we might earn a little commission (doesn’t cost anything extra for you).
-Rest assured, we only promote brands we fully stan.
-Affiliates help support our mission to deliver relevant, reliable sex ed worldwide.
+Just so ya know: This post contains affiliate links, which basically means, if you buy something, we get a little commission.
+Rest assured, we would never promote anything we don’t fully believe in.
+These sales help support our mission to deliver relevant, reliable sex ed worldwide.
 So yay, and thank you!